jkeefe/better-weather-alexa/PROCESS_NOTES.md

     - In order to (later) have the skill adjust to the user's location, checked "Device Address" and "Country & Postal Code Only"
     - Next

-## Weather Forecast Code

-I needed to adjust `bot.js` to be get the weather from the National Weather Service, which is really my favorite source.
-The API is [here](https://forecast-v3.weather.gov/documentation?redirect=legacy).

-Built that in the `BuildSpeech()` function.

-Initially used lat & lon from Zip code 10001

 ## Zip Code Lookup

 I want to customize the response based on the user's zip code.
 So process will be: